Informatikprojekt-Gruppe-3-G21D/Hangman-Projekt/README.md

 ### Requirements for usage:
 - Download all pygame libraries (https://www.pygame.org/download.shtml)
 - Download all the files listed in our repository and move them to the same folder
-- Open the "Hangman final Version.py" file in an interpreter (f. e.
-VSCode)

-Now you should be able to play Hangman!
+- Open the folder in an interpreter (f.e.
+VS Code) and run the file "Hangman final Version.py" Now you should be able to play Hangman!